Juan Antonio Sotillo: Republican life

 After the failure of Gran Colombia, Venezuela became an independent Republic in 1830.
 In 1833, Sotillo became Commander of the Province of Barcelona, in eastern Venezuela.
-Then, in mid-1849, he accompanied general José Laurencio Silva in the Campaign of Guárico, against a revolt headed by general José Antonio Páez.
+Then, in mid-1849, he accompanied general José Laurencio Silva in the Campaign of Guárico, against a revolt headed by general José Antonio Páez who exilated in Curazao invades Venezuela from La Vela de Coro on July 2, 1849 with the aim of overhthron the President Jose Tadeo Monagas government.
+After landed the revolutionaries penetrates as far as Cojedes plains with the support of León de Febres Cordero and his son Ramón Páez.
+Santiago Mariño and José Gregorio Monagas surround Páez's forces.
+Juan Antonio Sotillo defeats Lorenzo Belisario and Nicasio Belisario at the Manapire Pass on July 17, has their bodies decapitated, and sends the heads to President Monagas.
+Sotillo also defeated Felipe Macero and José Antonio Páez's rearguard was attacked at the Battle of Casupo, forcing him to capitulate in Macapo to General José Laurencio Silva.
+In violation of the capitulation, Páez and his men were arrested by Joaquín Herrera.

+With the capture of the main leader of the conservative rebellion, the movement lost strength and ended almost entirely with the capture of Maracaibo by liberal troops.
+The defeated had unsuccessfully requested foreign intervention.
+With the defeat of the conservative reaction, the First Liberal Autocracy was consolidated, which would last until the March Revolution.

 Always close to the Monagas family clan, Sotillo was named second head of the army during the presidency of José Gregorio Monagas, brother of his compadre and former commander general José Tadeo Monagas.
 Later, in May 1853, he was called on to fight an attempt to overthrow the government of José Gregorio Monagas.
 Despite his efforts, the Monagas government fell in 1858 and he was forced into exile afterwards.
 From the island of Trinidad, he attempted to organize, without success, an expedition against Venezuela.
 In 1859, he joined the Federal cause, taking up arms along with his two children, Miguel Sotillo and José Antonio Sotillo, with whom he commanded the campaigns of El Banco de Los Pozos (18 March 1859) and Las Piedras (16 April 1859), where they were defeated by the troops of general José Maria Zamora.